roggc/dinou-app/README.md

 - Support for the use of images in your components (`.png`, `.jpeg`, `.jpg`, `.gif`, `.svg`, `.webp`)

+- Support for the use of an import alias in `tsconfig.json` or `jsconfig.json` file.

 ## Table of contents

 - [Routing system, layouts, pages, not found pages, ...](#routing-system-layouts-pages-not-found-pages-)